 “Are my wedding ushers my groomsmen?”

 Not necessarily.
-Wedding ushers may be men or women whom you recruit specifically for that role.
+Wedding ushers may be people whom you recruit specifically for that role.
 Typically, ushers are friends or family, and often young.
 Friendliness and tact are important for the comfort of all your guests.

 Miscellaneous other duties

-Are you planning on having printed programs for your wedding ceremony?
+Are you planning to have printed programs for your wedding ceremony?
 Young people, especially, could be trusted with giving each guest a program.